 1. For Men

-As we’ve mentioned earlier, the goal is simple: lose fat and pack on muscle.
-Men have high testosterone levels, which enables them to gain muscle mass fast as compared to women.
+As we’ve mentioned, the goal is simple: lose fat and pack on muscle.
+Men have high testosterone levels, which enables them to gain muscle mass faster than women.

 If you’re training for the first time, you can expect a gain of anywhere from 1 to 2 pounds per month in the earlier months.